SanjanaSunil/c-shell/README.md

 Displays a given message after a given time interval.

 * ```setenv [var] [value]```
-Sets an envioronmental variable to a given value.
+Sets an environmental variable to a given value.

 * ```unsetenv [var]```
 Unsets a given environmental variable.